Search results

 Radical politics denotes the intent to transform or replace the fundamental principles of a society or political system, often through social change, structural change, revolution or radical reform.
 [1] The process of adopting radical views is termed radicalisation.

-Radicalism" or "radical liberalism" was a political ideology in the 19th century United States aimed at increasing political and economic freedom and equality.
+Radicalism" or "radical liberalism" was a political ideology in the 19th century United States aimed at increasing political and economic equality.
 The ideology was rooted in a belief in the power of the ordinary man, political equality, and the need to protect civil liberties.

 Radicalization (or radicalisation) is the process by which an individual or a group comes to adopt increasingly radical views in opposition to a political, social, or religious status quo.
 The ideas of society at large shape the outcomes of radicalization.